jkeohan/ga_jsd/class-12-feedr/readme.md

 ## jQuery Functional Requirements

+## Additional Functionality

+### Combining Two JS Objects

+In order to create one giant object for all the Feedr JSON sources I decided to merge them all into one object.
+Research led me to this site ["Merge-Two-JS-Objects"](https://plainjs.com/javascript/utilities/merge-two-javascript-objects-19/)

 ## Issues and Resolutions

+## Change Log

 This section will contain a list of all issues encountered and their resolution